mysticaltofu/DH150-NATALIEMAZMANIAN/assignment05/README.md

 #### How Ani is using this product
 Ani decides to hire a new website designer that makes it easier for herself and the other volunteers to update the website themselves, and places the lecture advertisements in a more visible location.
 Ani feels hopeful as lecture attendance begins to increase.
 On top of that, more people are hearing about the museum, allowing Armenian history to be heard by more people in and out of the community.

+#### Ani's Context
+As a volunteer at a museum, Ani's context is improving community engagement and the overall attendance at the museum.
+She is passionate about the museum and also wants to do a good job for the museum director, who is her friend.

+#### Ani's Use Cases
+Ani has to update the information about the lecture each week, and the website designer is not very helpful.
+It would make more sense for her and the other volunteers if they were able to do this function themselves.
+It is also important that the advertisement be placed in a more visible area on the website.

 ### Journey Map 1: Ani
 ![Journey Ani](https://github.com/mysticaltofu/DH150-NATALIEMAZMANIAN/blob/main/Journey%20Ani.png)